gautham-98/DeepLearningLab/human_activity_recognition/README.md

 ## Android Application

 We have also implemented an Android Application which detects the real time activites.
 The dataset used to develop this application is HAR dataset.
-The source code of the project can be found in [Android-app-har](/Android-app-har/) directory.
+The source code of the project can be found in [Har App ](/har_app/har2/) directory.
 We've used the model trained on Real World (HAR) dataset specifically for the chest bodypart which gave us the highest result.
 Here's a screenshot of the application.
 ![image2](/human_activity_recognition/android_ss2.jpg)